mobfox/MobFox-Service-Banner-SDK/README.md

 # Installation

-Clone or download **MobFox-Service-Banner-SDK** from here, and extract it on your computer.
+Clone or download **MobFox-Service-Banner-SDK** from this repository, and extract it on your computer.
-In it you will find a demo application for how the **MobFox-Service-Banner-SDK** can be used.
+The folder includes a demo application that uses **MobFox-Service-Banner-SDK** and demonstrates how it can be used.

-You can import this project to Android Studio, and use it as a reference or base to make your alterations.
+You can import this project to Android Studio, and use it as a reference or as abase to make your alterations.

 If you already have an existing project, or want to create a new one, The **MobFox-Service-Banner-SDK** comes in the form of **MobFox-Android-Service-Banner-X.X.X.aar**.
 You should be able to locate it in the **/app/libs** folder.
-There is also a **JAR** file there if you prefare.
+There is also a **JAR** file there if you prefar to use this format.

-To add it to your project, follow the steps below:
+To add it to your project, please follow the steps below:

-1. make sure you have a **/app/libs** folder inside your project, and copy the AAR or JAR file to it.
+1. Make sure you have a **/app/libs** folder inside your project, and copy the AAR or JAR file to it.

-2. In your main (root or project) **gradle.build** file add this:
+2. Add this **gradle.build** file to your main (root or project):

 ```java
 allprojects {